gferreira/xTools4/docs/_reference/tools/glyph/overlay-ufos.md

 <div class='col' markdown='1'>
 UFOs
-: A list of UFO fonts to overlay in the background.
+: A list of UFO fonts which can be displayed in the background.
+  Fonts which are already open are included automatically.
-  Add fonts to the list by dragging them from the Finder.
+  Other UFOs can be added by dragging files from Finder into the list.
+  Select one or more fonts to display in the background.

 color
 : Choose a color for the overlaid UFOs.